canonical/ubuntu-core-docs/docs/reference/assertions/snap-declaration.md

 Each of these keys can either have a static value of true/false in the assertion or can be a more complex object/list which then is “evaluated” by snapd on a device to determine the actual value, be it true or false.
 If there is no such a rule in the snap-declaration for an interface plug/slot that a snap is using, then the base-declaration from inside snapd is used to populate rules, more on that below.

-The `deny-*` variant of keys are almost never used in snap-declarations and are instead mainly used in the base-declaration inside snapd to express more complex default behaviours, for example some interfaces should auto-connect only on classic but not on Core or vice versa, and having `deny-*` keys makes this simpler/easier to express, but when granting snap-declarations for brand store users, `allow-*` keys are almost always used so this document only covers allow-* keys below.
+The `deny-*` variant of keys are almost never used in snap-declarations and are instead mainly used in the base-declaration inside snapd to express more complex default behaviors, for example some interfaces should auto-connect only on classic but not on Core or vice versa, and having `deny-*` keys makes this simpler/easier to express, but when granting snap-declarations for brand store users, `allow-*` keys are almost always used so this document only covers allow-* keys below.

 ### allow-installation